This blog may contain affiliate links. Read our disclosure policy for more info.

 One of the number one reasons people visit Dominical is to live a laid-back lifestyle, including morning surfs, healthy eating, and yoga.
 Yoga strengthens the body, relaxes the mind, and teaches discipline.
 It’s a great workout that’s also fun.

 You can do yoga all over Dominical, from drop-in classes to full-on yoga retreats.
 For daily classes, Rock Star Yoga is the best place to go.
 They have a class every day during the week that starts at 8 am.
 On weekends the class begins at 9 am.
+The price of a single class is 7500 colones ($14 USD) and a mat rental is an additional 1500 colones ($2.80 USD).

 If you’re looking to immerse yourself in yoga, consider joining one of the retreats in Dominical.
 Danyasa Yoga retreat is one of the more popular retreats that offer accommodation and yoga classes as part of a package.
 They also have daily classes available too.